South Carolina Emergency Rental Assistance Program.

-The South Carolina Housing and Finance Development Authority has provided increased funding in order to keep the Emergency Rental Assistance (ERA) program operating.
+The South Carolina Housing and Finance Development Authority offers assistance across the state in an effort to keep older residents housed.
+The Emergency Rental Assistance (ERA) program helps people over 55, the elderly and seniors.
 This is a program that is being managed by the Lieutenant Governor's Office on Aging (LGOA) and it focuses on helping senior citizens with their housing needs.

 There are several conditions that must be met in order to be eligible for the ERA program.
 The most important is the age requirement, in that only residents over the age of 55 can apply.
 These include an applicant must:

 -Currently have a gross household income at or below 120% of the current federal government and SC HHS Poverty Guidelines.

 -The applicant must also rent or lease his/her primary place of residence in the state of South Carolina.

 -Be 55 years of age or older and be a senior or elderly.